Find Any File is Shareware

 Find identical files (duplicates)

-This script finds identical files.
+This script finds identical files, by comparing their contents.
 It's not very efficient (there are much better apps in the App Store, for instance), but it works, and it's a nice demonstration of what's possible with FAF's scripting feature.

 Ideally, you would combine this script with an additional rule that requires a minimum file size, e.g. [File size] [is greater than] [1 M], to have it only check larger files, because checking every tiny file will take a lot of memory and extra time.